davidfstr/notifymail/README.md

 Usually your SMTP username will be the same as your email address, and your SMTP password will be the same as your email password.

-Once you have the settings in hand, run the `notifymail --setup` command:
+Once you have the settings in hand, run the `notifymail.py --setup` command:

 ```
-$ notifymail --setup
+$ notifymail.py --setup
 SMTP Server Hostname: smtp.gmail.com
 SMTP Server Port [465]: 587
 SMTP Server Uses TLS (y/n) [n]: yes